 THE EURASIA CENTER “VIA EVRASIA”

-The Eurasia Center “VIA EVRASIA” for M.A. students and Ph.D and Postdoctoral researches at the Faculty of History at Sofia University is offering an academic analysis of History, Geopolitics and Culture of Eurasia, East Europe, Russia, Caucasus, Black Sea − Caspian region, Central and East Asia.
-The academic center is founded as part of “Young Scientist − 2011” project of National Science Fund of the Ministry of Education and Science of Bulgaria. http://www.bulfund.com/
+The Eurasia Center “VIA EVRASIA” for M.A. students and Ph.D and Postdoctoral researches [was at the Faculty of History at Sofia University, 2012 – July 19, 2017] is offering an academic analysis of History, Geopolitics and Culture of Eurasia, East Europe, Russia, Caucasus, Black Sea − Caspian region, Central and East Asia.
+The academic center was founded as part of “Young Scientist − 2011” project of National Science Fund of the Ministry of Education and Science of Bulgaria.

 The academic staff of “VIA EVRASIA” is composed primarily of young researchers interested in History of Russia−Eurasia from Department of Early Modern and Modern History of Faculty of History at Sofia University.
 The co-workers of Eurasia Center are prominent scientists in Russian and East European History which keeps the fragile thread of continuity in historical science.

 Since the collapse of the USSR there has been a wide discussion on Eurasian history.
 The Eurasia concept still remains very popular in Post-Soviet Russia.
 On the one hand, there is a close connection between Eurasian theme and the Geopolitics in the Post-Cold War international relations since the transformation of the Cold War in hot spots areas.
 On the other hand, the Eurasian culture represents the harmonic symbiosis of East and West.